m-romanska-zwierz/ATP_Tennis_SQL_Analytics/README.md

 > **Important**: Do **not download** the dataset manually from Kaggle.
 > The version used in this project has been cleaned and modified — only the file included in this repository will work correctly with the provided SQL scripts.

-The dataset is included directly in the repository for convenience and reproducibility.
+The dataset is included directly in the repository.

 - **File**: `data/atp_tennis.csv`
 - **Format**: CSV (tournament details, players, results, rankings, betting odds, scores)